Second Language Placement Tests

 If you are a non-native speaker of English or have taken a fourth semester college course of a second language at another institution, check out the Frequently Asked Questions page to determine whether you've already completed the requirement.

-If you need placement advice for other languages, especially those not taught at the University of Minnesota, speak with your CLA academic advisor during your on-campus orientation advising appointment.
+If you need placement advice for other languages, especially those not taught at the University of Minnesota, connect with your CLA academic advisor during your orientation advising appointment or via email.

 When And Where Can I Take Language Placement Tests?